What to do if you feel suicidal

 don't wait.
 The following people and resources are waiting to

-- If you feel you are a danger to yourself,
+- If you feel you are or could be a danger to yourself,

 emergency services phone number (if not in the US).
 If you can